CALCULATE YOUR SIP RETURNS

 PIS Account

 A PIS account (Portfolio Investment Scheme) is mandatory for NRI investors to settle shares/funds for the investment done through a Trading account.
-Users need to remember that they can open only one PIS account at a time with a resident or foreign bank account.
-All transactions in the PIS account are reported to the RBI
+Our customers can open NRE/NRO PIS accounts with designated banks associated with Angel One.
+Users need to remember that they can open only one NRE PIS account at a time.

-So in all, adhering to RBI rules and regulations, NRIs are supposed to open two separate accounts for non-repatriable and repatriable investments.
+So in all, adhering to RBI rules and regulations, NRIs are supposed to open two separate accounts for Non-Repatriable and Repatriable investments.

 Several banks and brokerage firms offer trading account facilities.
 With the diversity of options available, investors need the knowledge to make informed choices.